Goidz/acid-annies-gig-guide/README.md

 As soon as the date is entered an indexed list of music genres pops up.
 The user is asked to select genres seperated by commas.
 ![Genre Selection List](docs_readme_imgs/genre_selection_list.png)

+The input then gets validated:
+- That the input is integers
+- That the input number is larger than 0 and within the range of the list index.